Ndlovu, Thomas Zameya L.

-For twenty-two years Ellah very successfully pastored the congregation at Mbabane, Swaziland’s capital.
+For twenty-two years Ellah very successfully pastored the congregation at Mbabane, eswatini’s capital.
 After Ndlovu retired they continued to pastor the Lavonne Church.
 After Ellah passed away Rev. Ndlovu resided in the Corporation Township at Mbabane.
-Their daughter, Pauline, married Rev. Samuel E. Dlamini, who pioneered the work of the church in southern Swaziland.
+Their daughter, Pauline, married Rev. Samuel E. Dlamini, who pioneered the work of the church in southern eswatini.

 Paul S. Dayhoff

-Thomas Ndlovu, letter to the editor, Umphaphamisi (The Herald), Swazi-Zulu magazine of the Church of the Nazarene for Swaziland and South Africa, (Florida, Transvaal, South Africa: Nazarene Publishing House, November-December 1960), 5, 9.
+Thomas Ndlovu, letter to the editor, Umphaphamisi (The Herald), Swazi-Zulu magazine of the Church of the Nazarene for eswatini and South Africa, (Florida, Transvaal, South Africa: Nazarene Publishing House, November-December 1960), 5, 9.

 Rev. Betty Cummings, story (University Park, Iowa, 26 August 1999).

 Thomas Ndlovu, letter in Umphaphamisi (April-June 1959), 10; Cariot Shongwe, notes from interview with Thomas Ndlovu (1993); Trans African, (Florida, Transvaal, South Africa: Africa Nazarene Publications, May-June 1991), 14; Cariot Shongwe, letter (Mbabane, 11 September 1995).